calmjs/calmjs.parse/README.rst

-minimum state of maintenance for more than four years (its most recent release, 0.8.1, was made 2013-03-26), along with a number of serious outstanding issues have left unattended and unresolved for the duration of that timespan.
+minimum state of maintenance for more than four years (its most recent release, 0.8.1, was made 2013-03-26), along with a number of serious outstanding issues have left unattended and unresolved for the duration of that time span.
 As the development of the Calmjs framework require those issues to be rectified as soon as possible, a decision to fork the parser portion of |slimit| was made.
 This was done in order to cater to the interests current to Calmjs project at that moment in time.